Kong/docs.konghq.com/app/_src/mesh/guides/jwt-validation.md

     why? what does this contain? maybe not since we want this to apply to a bunch of use cases?

 ## Use an OPA policy to validate JWT tokens

-Each of the following sections details a different use case for using an OPA policy to validate JWT tokens, along with an example policy.

-### general

 {% navtabs %}
 {% navtab Kubernetes %}